squidfunk/mkdocs-material/docs/setup/changing-the-fonts.md

 :octicons-milestone-24: Default: [`Roboto`][3]

-The _regular font_ is used for all body copy, headlines, and essentially everything that does not need to be proportionally spaced.
+The _regular font_ is used for all body copy, headlines, and essentially everything that does not need to be monospaced.
 It can be set to any valid [Google Font][1] with:

 ``` yaml